Executive Rehab for Alcohol and Drug Dependency

 - 12-step or similar programming.
 Peer support is a key element in recovery.
 These meetings provide an opportunity to share experiences, to inspire each other, and to provide accountability to peers.

 - Adjunctive activities.
 Rehabilitation is enhanced through complementary activities.
 These might include experiential and holistic activities, as well as outdoor recreation.
-This includes mindfulness meditation, yoga, art therapy, acupuncture, recreational therapy, equine therapy, and other activities that help individuals relax.
+This includes mindfulness meditation, yoga, art therapy, acupuncture, recreational therapy, and other activities that help individuals relax.

 Is My Privacy Protected in Treatment?